echo-hellohello/adtrees-1/README.md

 **Easy usage: GUI is here!**

-If you want to only analyze your attack or attack-defense tree using methods offered by the package, you can do it conveniently via a GUI.
+If you want to only analyze your attack or attack-defense tree with the methods offered by the package, you can do it conveniently using a graphical user interface.
 Simply type

 ```python
 from adtrees import osead